Before getting to the burning question of whether Bugs Bunny is a rabbit or a hare, let’s take a step back and take a look at this colorful character.

 Unfortunately, his does us no good in our search for the truth about Bugs Bunny, because no film survives from his early days.
 But all hope is not lost.

 Because of the fragility of young rabbits, they are forced to live underground in burrows.
+And Bugs Bunny lives in a hole.
 This almost seems like a smoking gun:

 I’m not sure that the hole they are in at the beginning is Bugs’.
 It may be Shorty’s.
 But we have seen that Bugs lives in a hole in many other episodes.
 This does suggest that Bugs is a rabbit.
 Unfortunately, it is about the only thing that does.
 And The Flintstones live in houses, not caves.
 The hole seems clearly designed to give Bugs Bunny a sense of place, and in later episodes a sense of his being human-like (note that neither hares nor rabbits easily outwit humans).